iammar99/Python-Practice/Simple Code/2. Second Code/README.md

-# Python Day 1
+# Python Day 2

 ## Things I learned

 - How to format text
-- How to check whether a charachter in a string is a digit or not
+- How to check whether a charachter in a string is a char or not
-- How to take input
 - how to convert string into number
-- For loop
+- while loop
-- If Conditions
+- How to create a function

 ## What I created

-I created 2 calculators .
-Which perform basic Arithmatic operations like plus , minus , multiply and divide .
-Both calculator work same but with different functions .

-### Here is the differnece

-- #### First Calculator

-  - Take input numbers and operator in different inputs
-  - Solve Without FOR loop as all operators and operands are in different variable

-- #### Second Calculator

-  - Take input numbers and operator in Same input
-  - Solve With FOR loop as all operators and operands are in same variable
+I created a function which takes a number as input and return the following series as output

+"1+1/11+1/2+1/3+1/4!..........."

+### Here's the steps you can follow to run the code

+- clone the repo
+- Open the folder in VS code
+- Run the command "python program.py"